 - Completion of the Goshen Gazebo and Ostermann Memorial site in Dyer so they are ready for Bicentennial visitors in early 2016.

 Please consider how you can help us accomplish these goals!
 Checks can be mailed to the address below.
 Please make checks payable to INLHA, and include your name, address, phone number and e-mail address.
 Also let us know if your donation is for a specific program.
 You can also donate online via the PayPal – Donate button below.
 PayPal has a comments section for your additional information.
 The Indiana Lincoln Highway Association is a 501(c)(3) corporation so donations are deductible to the extent of the law.

 Thank you in advance for your support of the Indiana Lincoln Highway Association.

 Jeff Blair, President, Indiana Lincoln Highway Association, firstname.lastname@example.org

 402 West Washington St

 South Bend, IN 46601

-You can make donations online with PayPal by clicking the “Donate” button below.
+You can make donations by sending a check to our address above, or online with PayPal by clicking the “Donate” button below.
 You can pay by credit card even if you don’t have a PayPal account.